 “‘Finally, we come to the real thing, the thing that makes men men, the thing we were born for, Todd.’
 He rubs his hands together and his eyes flash as he says the word.
 ‘War.

 The author takes what is basically a one-note idea and creates a dark fugue of complex characterization and surprising plot turns.
 There are such moments of deep tenderness and poignancy intermixed with visceral cruelty that it can take your breath away.
-This is an exciting, edge-of-your-seat book that repeatedly impresses you by the author’s skill for conjuring up the unexpected.
+This is an exciting, edge-of-your-seat book that repeatedly impresses you with the author’s skill for conjuring up the unexpected.

 And not only that: we, the readers, have unexpected reactions.
 The characters whom we have learned to hate, we find we can love.
 The characters whom we have learned to love – they have learned to hate, and yet we cannot hate them for it.
 As Viola says: